KennethWussmann/zeitraum/packages/client/README.md

 # 📦 `@zeitraum/client`

 The [`@zeitraum/client`](https://www.npmjs.com/package/@zeitraum/client) allows to start interface with the [Zeitraum](https://github.com/KennethWussmann/zeitraum) API.
-Build JavaScript and TypeScript based integrations without dealing with GraphQL or REST.
+Build JavaScript and TypeScript based integrations without dealing with GraphQL.
 The client abstracts the GraphQL API in an easy to use client:

 ```shell
 npm install @zeitraum/client